Skip to content Skip to sidebar Skip to footer

 • During the summer and post-monsoon: the water recedes, allowing travellers to walk right up to the structure and view its intricate stonework up close.

 The church, set against a wide expanse of sky and water, offers a rare and photogenic stop — perfect for rounding off the trip before heading back to Bangalore.
+Planning to visit Chikmagalur after Sakleshpur?
+Check out our guide on Weekend Getaways from Bangalore within 300km

-Weather in Sakleshpur: Best Time to Visit
+Weather in Sakleshpur: Best Time to Visit in 2026

 While Sakleshpur is enjoyable year-round, the best time to visit is between October and March.
 These months offer the most balanced weather — pleasant days, clear viewpoints, smooth road conditions, and comfortable outdoor exploration.

-December to March — Cool, Clear & Ideal for Road Trips
+January and February — Cool, Clear & Ideal for Road Trips

 April to June — Warm Afternoons, Pleasant Mornings